“Just because you’re paranoid, doesn’t mean they’re not out to get you.”

 Yes, we know that the American Communist Party was a bad joke more likely to fail at kidnapping Moose and Squirrel than to succeed in overthrowing the government, but once you have woken up to a headline that says six and a half million people were rounded up and sent to extermination camps, and the chief architect of this atrocity was a third rate artist with an out-of-date Charlie Chaplin mustache, prone to speaking fits of such hysteria he seemed more likely to die from a seizure than a bullet, exactly what is your criteria for too much paranoia versus precisely the correct amount?
 Additionally, Hofstadter forgets, or succeeds in not mentioning, that one of the bedrock articles of faith in the war that had just ended, was the existence of vast conspiracies cooked up by assorted fascist goons from Italy to London with stops everywhere from China to Spain.
 In a sense the government campaign to convince everyone to join the cause was built on the idea (the threat) that sinister forces were on the march – acting both overtly and covertly.
-Bolsheviks, fascists, and fifth columnists were all genuine (and consider as one example among many that Ernest Hemingway, arguably the most famous serious writer in the world at that time is ignored by Hofstadter because it would have been inconvenient to mention it, and certainly not because he was unaware of it, Hofstadter succeeds in not mentioning that in 1938, one of America’s most famous novelists brought out a play entitled, the Fifth Column.
-That it was not well received does nothing to lessen it’s importance or to change the fact that it was directly addressed to the assertion of conspiracies – not just in the contemporary political sense but also in the sense that conspiracies are woven into the very fabric of human consciousness.
+Bolsheviks, fascists, and fifth columnists were all genuine (and consider as one example among many that Ernest Hemingway, arguably the most famous serious writer in the world at that time is ignored by Hofstadter because it would have been inconvenient to mention it, and certainly not because he was unaware of it, Hofstadter succeeds in not mentioning that in 1938 – he brought out a play entitled, the Fifth Column.
+That it was not well received does nothing to lessen it’s importance or to change the fact that it was directly addressed to the assertion of conspiracies – not just in the contemporary political sense but also in the sense that conspiracies are woven into the very fabric of human consciousness).

 Hofstadter was no dope of course and he lays on the (non) contextualizing evidence.
 He brings us a retelling of the origin of the Illuminati scare involving fears about Jacobins and plots to do awful things that everyone should have been terrified of.